daniel-foo/hello-computer/README.md

 # hello-computer
-This is my first project
+This is my second project

+I am learning python in this project.